microsoft/semantic-kernel/docs/decisions/0024-multi-modal-requirements.md

 For #2, we believe that our current interfaces for ITextCompletion and IChatCompletion are sufficient for professional developers.
 We believe this is true because both the input and output are already strongly typed.

 What's not supported today is #1.
-This is because the our Prompt function implementation only can return FunctionResults with `ITextResult` content.
+This is because our Prompt function implementation only can return `FunctionResults` with `ITextResult` content.
 To ensure we don't "boil the ocean" it's _ok_ (and expected) that this implementation does not change, however we need to ensure our interfaces are sufficient to support additional types in the future.